alantangok/cursor-auto-resume/README.md

 ### Is this safe to use?
 Yes, the script only runs in your Cursor IDE and only clicks the specific "resume the conversation" link when rate limits are hit.
 It doesn't modify any core functionality or bypass any security measures.

+### What versions of Cursor are supported?
+This tool has been tested and confirmed working with Cursor 0.50.7.
+It should work with most versions of Cursor IDE that use the standard rate limit interface.

 ### Will this work with future versions of Cursor?
 As long as Cursor continues to use similar rate limit messages and "resume the conversation" links, the script should continue to work.
 If Cursor's interface changes, we'll update the tool to maintain compatibility while respecting their service.